-- a) Large purchasing organizations public and private sector; - b) Banks and alternative financial institutions; - c) State, county or city governments; - d) Chambers of commerce or trade associations; - e) U.S. Export Assistance Projects and Procurement Technical Assistance Projects;

-- f) Small Business Development Projects; - g) Community development corporations; - h) Technology-based economic development organizations; - Other organizations interested in furthering the growth and global competitiveness of MBEs; and - j) Minority serving institutions of higher education. - 6.
-The Project and/or the Project operator will engage in Advocacy efforts to promote MBEs and/or the MBE community with Federal, state and local governments, as well as private sector entities for the purpose of expanding business opportunities, financings and teaming.
+- a) Large purchasing organizations public and private sector; - b) Banks and alternative financial institutions; - c) State, county or city governments; - d) Chambers of commerce or trade associations; - e) U.S. Export Assistance Projects and Procurement Technical Assistance Projects; - f) Small Business Development Projects; - g) Community development corporations; - h) Technology-based economic development organizations; - i) Advanced Manufacturing organizations and firms; and - j) Other organizations interested in furthering the growth and global competitiveness of MBEs. - 6.
+The Project and/or the Project operator may engage in Advocacy efforts to promote MBEs and/or the MBE community with Federal, state and local governments, as well as private sector entities for the purpose of expanding business opportunities, financings and teaming.

-Operational and Performance Management
+Operational, Performance Management and Service Optimization

-- 1. Operational management requires the Project to identify and electronically record on the MBDA CRM Performance System and/or Portal sources of the following: - Market Opportunities public (federal, state and local government) and private (domestic and foreign) sector contracting opportunities; - Capital Resources standard commercial and alternative debt (loans, lines of credit, etc.), equity, and mezzanine financing, bonds (performance and surety), and trade credit opportunities; - Business Ownership Opportunities franchises, licensing arrangements, mergers and buy-outs; and - Registration of MBEs register eligible local MBEs in MBDA's CRM system. - 2.
-Establishment of Office The physical location of the Project office must be within an applicable city or MSA specified in this FFO.
-The Project operator must open a physical office and be fully operational within sixty (60) days after receipt of the award.
-"Fully operational" means that all staff is hired, all required signs are up, all items of furniture and equipment (e.g., computer hardware, software, Internet services, phones, faxes) are in place, and the Project's doors have been fully opened to the public for service.
+- 1. Operational management requires the Project to identify and electronically record on the MBDA CRM Performance System and/or Portal sources of the following: - Market Opportunities public (federal, state and local government) and private (domestic and foreign) sector contracting opportunities; - Capital Resources standard commercial and alternative debt (loans, lines of credit, etc.), equity, and mezzanine financing, bonds (performance and surety), and trade credit opportunities; - Business Ownership Opportunities franchises, licensing arrangements, mergers and buyouts; - Registration of MBEs register eligible local MBEs in MBDA's CRM system. - 2.
+Establishment of Service The Project must be fully operational within sixty (60) days after receipt of the award.
+"Fully operational" means that all staff is hired, signage (if necessary) is up, all items of equipment (e.g., computer hardware, software, Internet services, phones, faxes) are in place, and the Project's services are readily promoted to notify the public it is open for business.
 Within sixty (60) days after receipt of the award, the Project operator shall report via Grants Online to the Federal Program Officer that it has complied with this requirement.
 Failure to be fully operational within sixty (60) days may result in appropriate enforcement action under the award, up to and including termination.
-If the Project is co-located with the operator, it must have a "separate identity" that must include, but is not limited to, appropriate signage and working offices for Project staff that are visually independent (or are perceived as standing apart) from the operator's non-Project operations and personnel.